-Here’s a list of common myths that are associated with our job, our industry - and the reality of them.
-Followed by my story!
-I thank you for your interest and for reading my words!
+Here’s a list of common myths that are associated with our job/industry and the reality of them.

-What people think we do: Make you eat only goji berries, algaes, green drinks and barks & roots.
+What people think we do: Make you eat only goji berries, green drinks, herbs, barks & roots.

 What I actually do: Encourage folks to move towards a whole foods diet that encourages the maximum benefit for their body.
 This means more fresh foods, whole grains and less processed foods.
 Depending on what they are dealing with, special "super foods" may be necessary for some time as an addition for specific ailments, but definitely won't be given as a first recommendation if the client is still eating a "traditional North American diet" high in processed foods, microwaved meals/fast food, packaged goods, candy, pop, etc. We work with where the client is at, and move at a pace that the client is comfortable with, adding foods and making changes as we work along together with the end goal being a body in better harmony.